 For many years, this left OSHA in the untenable position of being impotent to force any change.
 Today, OSHA has the Severe Violator Enhancement Program, or SVEP, to deal with these specific situations.

 Replaced the Enhanced Enforcement Program

-The existing SVEP system is actually a replacement of the a program known as the Enhanced Enforcement Program (EEP), which began in 2003.
-The EEP was designed to address this specific issue, but had a lot of different problems right from the beginning.
+The existing SVEP system is a replacement for the program known as the Enhanced Enforcement Program (EEP), which began in 2003.
+The EEP was designed to address this specific issue but had a lot of different problems right from the beginning.
 It had very broad standards, which means that too many companies were sent to the program, and it fell far behind.

 Rather than attempting to revamp or adjust the EEP, OSHA decided that they would scrap the program and start over.
 This was done when, in 2010, they launched the Severe Violator Enforcement Program, which has been much more successful.

 How Companies are Sent to SVEP